crowdata/crowdata/README.md

 ## Installing via Docker ##

+1. Set your environment variables

+2. Build your image with

-`sudo docker build -i -t lanacion/crowdata .`
+`cat Dockerfile | envsubst | sudo docker build -t lanacion/crowdata -`

 ## When creating a document set ##